 For the above video I queried images from the highway US 12 in Idaho.
 I am not limited to linear sequences though.

-The Google Street View API allows 25,000 API requests per day so I am acquiring a lot of images quickly.
-This needs to be organized in a sensible and accessible fashion.
+The Google Street View API limits the number of API requests per day.
+Downloaded images need to be organized in a sensible and accessible fashion.
 I put a lot of work into figuring out how to best do this.

 Ultimately I created a convenient user interface using Python and matplotlib.
 I can visualize the graph of locations I have data for.